 Chemically, they are low atomic mass and molecular mass structures.
 When a drug is therapeutically active and is used for the diagnosis, treatment or prevention of a disease, it is called medicine (legal drugs).
 They target the macromolecules inside the body and generate a biological response.
 Most of them interrupt the nervous system (especially brain) for the generation of a proper biological response.
 However, they can be toxic in higher doses and generally referred to as lethal dose.

 Classification of Drugs

 Classification of drugs can be done on the basis of certain criteria.
 Some of them are given below.

-Classification of drugs on the basis of pharmacological effect:
+Classification of Drugs on the basis of the Pharmacological Effect: